 Robot parameter data is stored in compact flash in controller.
-Therefore, writing to command flash occurs when executing this command.
-Frequent writing to compact flash affect to lifetime of compact flash.
-We recommend to use this command minimally.
+Therefore, writing to the compact flash memory occurs when executing this command.
+Frequent writing to the compact flash memory affects the lifetime of the compact flash memory.
+We recommend limiting the use of this command at a minimum.